toondayri/wdiotutorial/README.md

 - Learnt how to interact with Elements
 - Learnt how to verify element states
 - Learnt how to use element actions

+Day 2
+- Learnt using Keyboard and mouse input